mkaluza/grbl-Mega/doc/markdown/settings.md

 When disabled, Grbl will operate as it always has, stopping motion with every `S` spindle speed command.
 This is the default operation of a milling machine to allow a pause to let the spindle change speeds.

+#### $33 - Use rapid motion for backlash compensation

+0: use feed speed for G1,G2 etc.
+>0: always use rapid

 #### $100, $101 and $102 – [X,Y,Z] steps/mm

 Grbl needs to know how far each step will take the tool in reality.
 To calculate steps/mm for an axis of your machine you need to know: